Linerre/Eloquent-JavaScript/README.md

 **Chapter 6** is about *Object-Oriented Programming*, which I often found quite difficult for me to understand.
 So I have many commits when getting stuck in this area.

-Accasionally, a branch might be used for Git-learning purposes and there will be no chapter-level README.
+Occasionally, a branch might be used for Git-learning purposes and there will be no chapter-level README.
 I'm thinking about deleting such branches to avoid confusion as much as possible but I may forget to sometimes.
 ### The `dev` branch
 This is the working branch indeed, though I created it quite a bit late in this course.
 Anyway I have decided to work on it most of the time and create pull